Who's Going to Cut My Hair?

 But the finger wave fashion is just not something I feel I can pull off.
 Maybe if my hair weren't gray.
 Maybe if I wore a slinky dress with fringe.
 Or maybe if I took up smoking, I could look cool, with finger waves.

 This would all be much easier if I had a friend who shared my post chemo issues.
 That's what I get for being super independent and not seeking out support groups or exchanging numbers with people I met in waiting rooms.
 I'm on my own now.
+It's a bad comparison, but these past 9 months have kind of been like pregnancy.

 The buddy system helped 30 years ago and I I could use it now... even without the fun reward at the end.